Modernisation of Swedish payments

 • Migration to the ISO 20022 XML format for file-based payments, offering richer data, global compatibility, OCR validation, Extended Remittance Information (ERI), and more.

-• Direct file communication with Bankgirot will be discontinued, and all communication will need to go through the bank.
+• Direct file communication with Bankgirot will be discontinued and will need to go through the bank (not applicable to Autogiro and Kontofråga).

 • Bankgirot’s Autogiro and E-invoice (Bg E-faktura) services will continue to be available.